norczar/profiles-rest-api/README.md

 ## Deploy into production
 Deployment is done with useage of 3 containers:
--Database container
+- Database container (Postgres)
--Server container (uwsgi)
+- Server container (uwsgi)
--Proxy (nginx, open on port 80)
+- Proxy (nginx, open on port 80)

+REST API created based on Udemy's course: Build a Backend REST API with Python & Django - Beginner.
+With some additional changes (Postgres instead of sqlite, "pseudo" production depployment with containers), done and modified for learning purposes.